-I’ve been saying for some time now that Mark Polonia (Frozen Sasquatch, Deadly Playthings) needs to step up and improve his game, And with Shark Encounters of the Third Kind he has.
+I’ve been saying for some time now that Mark Polonia (Virus Shark, Deadly Playthings) needs to step up and improve his game, And with Shark Encounters of the Third Kind he has.
 Unfortunately, it’s by ripping off two classic films instead of one.
-Even worse, Polonia and writer John Oak Dalton (Amityville Island, Jurassic Prey) seem to have put more effort into the title than anything else.
+Even worse, Polonia and writer John Oak Dalton (Amityville Island, Scarecrow County) seem to have put more effort into the title than anything else.

 Kay (Jennie Russo, She Kills, Hi-8) has taken over her late father’s UFO contactee support group.
 And she’s noticing that the members are acting oddly.
 Fishermen turned treasure hunters Sloan (Jeff Kirkendall, Ghost of Camp Blood, Bigfoot Vs. Zombies) and his partner (Mark Polonia) are noticing the sharks are getting more aggressive and they keep losing divers.
 Could there be a connection?